 According to a new survey released today by Nat Geo WILD and Kelton Global, an overwhelming 94 percent of Americans believe that global warming is real — and 87 percent think that human activity at least contributes to climate change, if not is primarily responsible for it.
-These national survey results show the highest percentages to date1, and suggest that climate change is affecting most Americans’ daily habits, lifestyle choices and even political decisions.
+These national survey results show the highest percentages to date1,

 The survey shows that more Democrats (89 percent) than Republicans (69 percent) say environmental issues are important when helping them decide which presidential candidate to support, and that Bernie Sanders and Hillary Clinton lead as the presidential candidates Americans think would be the best environmental advocates.
 This bodes well for those candidates, as 80 percent of Americans say that this issue plays an important role when deciding their next president.
 Donald Trump came in third in the poll, followed by Ted Cruz and John Kasich.

 “While its no surprise that global warming is on the minds of many Americans these days, even our team at Nat Geo WILD was surprised at the near unanimous belief that this is an issue that affects us all,” said Geoff Daniels, executive vice president and general manager of Nat Geo WILD.
 “This survey shows that climate change is an issue that not only presidential candidates should address, but something that anyone running for public office should give substantial consideration to … not just for our species, but for the animal kingdom as well.”